 3. Equal involvement is impossible:

 50/50 profit is ideal but it is impossible to maintain a 50/50 contribution.
-Let us make it easier by a simple example.
+Let us make it easier with a simple example.

-If the Company A is planning the production process, whereas Company B is responsible for the production and the Company C is responsible for planning and implementing market strategies.
+If Company A is planning the production process, whereas Company B is responsible for the production and Company C is responsible for planning and implementing market strategies.

-Company A will not be involved in the production and promotion process, as a result, the pressure will be on Company B and C. Moreover, this will affect the individual business.
+Company A will not involve in the production and promotion process, as a result, the pressure will be on Company B and C. Moreover, this will affect the individual business.

 4. Rapport formation:

 Disputes are one of the major problems that lead to various problems in the joint venture.
 In the corporate world, it is important to maintain relations.

 However, it is difficult to form rapport between people of a different culture as a result; it will hamper the process of the completion of the task.
 Thus, the joint venture brings a bit of obstacles in the form of relationship maintenance.